 The first precaution you will need to take is to baby your clay soil.
 Clay soil is particularly susceptible to compaction.
 Compaction will lead to poor drainage and the dreaded clods that gum up tillers and make working clay soil such a pain.

 In order to avoid compacting the soil, you should never work the soil while it is wet.
 As a matter of fact, until your clay soil is corrected, you should avoid overworking your soil with excessive tilling.
 You should also try to avoid walking on the soil whenever possible.

 Adding organic material to your clay soil will go a long way towards improving it.
 While there are a great many organic soil amendments, for improving clay soil, you will want to stick to compost or materials that compost quickly.
 Materials that compost quickly include well-rotted manure, leaf mold and green plants.

-Because clay soil can become compacted easily, you should place about 3-4 inches of the chosen soil amendment on the soil and work it gently down into the soil about 4-6 inches.
+Because clay soil can become compacted easily, you should place about 3 to 4 inches of the chosen soil amendment on the soil and work it gently down into the soil about 4 to 6 inches.
 In the first season or two after adding organic material to the soil, you will want to take care when watering.
 The heavy, slower draining soil surrounding your flower or vegetable bed will act like a bowl and water could build up in the bed.

 Cover with Organic Material

 Cover areas of clay soil with slower composting materials such as bark, sawdust or ground wood chips.
 Use these organic materials for mulch and, as they break down, they will work themselves into the soil below.
 Working these larger and slower composting materials into the soil itself could cause harm to the plants you plan to grow in that space.
 You are better off just letting them work in naturally over a long period of time.

 In colder seasons when your garden is taking a break, plant cover crops.
 These may include: